edrex/static-starter/README.md

  1. Fork this repo.
  2. Rename the fork to **YOURNAME.github.io** in project settings to enable Github Pages.
  3. Delete the [CNAME](CNAME) file.

-    - At this point your new site should be up!
- 5. Read through [_config.yml](_config.yml) and customize the name, description, etc.
+At this point your new site should be up!
+Now go through [_config.yml](_config.yml) and customize the name, description, etc.

 ## References

    - [Jekyll](http://jekyllrb.com/docs/home/)